Artists Looking for Work - Guidelines

 - Show visual examples of your artwork, as images directly in your thread.
 Feel free to also include links to your portfolio sites, but your thread needs to contain at least one image of your work.
 This makes life easier for potential employers.

-- Do not reply in someone else's thread unless you have a relevant question which informs everyone, i.e. Are you currently available for work?", "Do you have experience with software X?" etc. Don't ask questions which only apply to your situation.
-Use the Send Message system, or email, to contact someone for work.
+- Do not reply in someone else's thread unless you have a relevant employment-related question which informs everyone, i.e. "Do you have experience with software X?" etc. Don't ask questions which only apply to your situation.
+To contact someone for work, use the Send Message system, or email.

 - Potential employers should not post images from their projects, info selling themselves, or links to their projects in an individual's thread.
 If you want to hire someone, email or Send Message them directly.
 Discussing work/payment details in a public forum is highly unprofessional.